Policies and Documents

 The act of incorporation of the Archaeological Institute of America, approved by President Theodore Roosevelt on May 26, 1906.

 2. Regulations of the Archaeological Institute of America

-Adopted by the Council on December 29, 1991, and last amended on January 5, 2013, the regulations of the AIA detail the governance and operations of the Institute.
+Adopted by the Council on December 29, 1991, and last amended on January 4, 2019, the Regulations of the AIA detail the governance and operations of the Institute.

-On December 29,1990 the AIA Council voted to adopt a Code of Ethics.
-The Code was amended at the Council meeting of December 29, 1997.
+On December 29, 1990 the AIA Council voted to adopt a Code of Ethics.
+The Code was amended at the Council meeting of December 29, 1997, and January 8, 2016.

-A Code of Professional Standards applying to the AIA's Professional Members was adopted by vote of the Council on December 29, 1994, and amended on December 29, 1997.
+A Code of Professional Standards applying to the AIA's Professional Members was adopted by vote of the Council on December 29, 1994, and amended on December 29, 1997, January 5, 2008, and January 8, 2016.
 Among other things, this Code states: "Professional archaeologists should adhere to the Guidelines of the AIA general Code of Ethics concerning illegal antiquities in their research and publication."